Alberta Estate Planning: Top 10 Ways A Will Saves Money

 6) Naming Specific Beneficiaries Capable of Running Your Business

 Each business has its own subtle nuances.
 Knowing how to run that business can be tricky for an outsider.
 Without a will, any business that you own will be split up and divided among the beneficiaries as set out in provincial legislation.
 A person without business know how may devalue the business.
 This can occur both when the personal representative steps in to run things upon a business owners’ death, and when a beneficiary gets control of that business.
 In your will, you can stipulate who will get the business and run it.
 You can pick the best person able to continue your business legacy.

 Children are a frequent part of Alberta estate planning.
 Deciding on who will be the guardian of your children can be difficult.
 You have to look at lifestyle, parenting style, financial and geographic factors to name only a few.
 If there is no dispute as to guardianship, the application to the courts can cost between $2500-$3500.
 Disputed applications for guardianship orders not only tear at families but are also extremely costly.
 A will sets out what your specific wishes are as to whom will raise your child.

 8) Avoiding Family Fights With Alberta Estate Planning

 Alberta estate planning with a will helps to reduce the likelihood of a legal battle between family members.
 If your wishes are not committed to paper in your will, different people may have different perspectives of:

-- What they were expecting others to get or not get
+And, lastly, what they were expecting others to get or not get.

 Estate litigation is very expensive and can be very drawn out.
 This often happens in litigation where emotional states are elevated.
 In estate litigation, the estate generally is represented by a lawyer.
 The lawyer is paid out of the estate’s assets.
 Each beneficiary disputing the estate also has to hire their own lawyer.
 Estate litigation can cost tens of thousands of dollars.